The tree young ones camped beside me were from Ireland. The Irish are everywhere.

 Had lunch a Norwegian Bratwurst with salad and wedges for Kr187 about €19.
 I think it’s about 50% more expensive than home.
 Ireland isn’t cheap.

 This is a very cosmopolitan city with all races here.
 I was surprised at that.
-Made me feel right at home In Drogheda.
+Made me feel right at home like in Drogheda.

 About camping.
 Earplugs are essential.
 Tents have no soundproofing.
 The Ekeberg Camping site overlooks Oslo and is part of the city parks and monuments.
 Magnificent views and sculptures abound.
 A minor road runs just below it.
 The constant vehicles coming and going is amazing.
 I think there is a Harley Davidson club up the road because they are up and down the road like pizza delivery service.
 You know the bang of a Harley at 2am.